How to choose and wear a legend: the souvenir jacket or sukajan

 Mick Jagger in the 1960s with a souvenir jacket on his back.

-Like many items of clothing in men's wardrobe, the origin of this jacket is military.
+Like many items of clothing in the men's wardrobe, the origin of this jacket is military.

-Except that she has never experienced the battlefield.
-And for good reason: it had no practical use linked to the exercise of war but a purely aesthetic and reminiscence vocation, since it is a souvenir brought home.
+Except that it has never known the battlefields.
+And for good reason: it had no practical use linked to the exercise of war but a purely aesthetic and reminiscent vocation, since it is a souvenir brought home.
 Hence its name.

-According to legend, this fabulous story begins with the will of a single man at the end of the Second World War.
-It was an American marine stationed at the Yokosuka naval base who had the idea of having his feats of arms and his personal interpretation of Japanese culture embroidered on his baseball jacket.
+According to legend, this fabulous story begins with the will of a single man at the end of World War II.
+He was an American marine stationed at the Yokosuka naval base who had the idea of having his military exploits and his personal interpretation of Japanese culture embroidered on his baseball jacket.

 For Gauthier Borsarello Showroom and Style Director for Holiday Boileau , who was kind enough to answer my questions, the truth is quite different:

-" I think it initially started naturally in the cities in which Americans were based who wanted to bring back a typically Asian garment.
-And, over time, Asians began to make more and more American models to please to the GIs.
-The first ones from the 40's are neither lined nor reversible, with two watteau pleat pockets on the chest, wooden buttons.
-Little by little, they were lined, then padded and then made reversible from the Korean War. "
+" I think it started naturally in the cities where the Americans were based, who wanted to bring back a typically Asian garment.
+And, over time, the Asians began to make more and more American models to please the GIs.
+The first ones from the 40s were neither lined nor reversible, with two Watteau pleated pockets on the chest, wooden buttons.
+Little by little, they lined them, then padded them, then made them reversible from the Korean War onwards. "

-It was the company Tailor Toyo (then called Kosho & Co) which was behind the first souvenir jackets.
+The company Tailor Toyo (then called Kosho & Co) is said to be the originator of the first souvenir jackets.
 Here, I show you part of the 2017 lookbook!
-Yes, it is still active.
+Yes, it is still in business.

 What is certain in any case is that, quickly, the demand for these jackets exploded.
-It is even said that tailors used excess parachute canopies to make more, giving the jacket its shine thanks to the parachute silk.
-The embroideries, for their part, were done in the town of Kiryu.
+It is even said that tailors would have used surplus parachute sails to make more, giving the jacket its shine thanks to the parachute silk.
+The embroidery, meanwhile, was done in the city of Kiryu.

 Gauthier Borsarello :

-The most beautiful are made of silk (very common in Asia at the time), acetate (wood fiber) or even rayon (known as viscose in Europe).
+" The most beautiful ones are made of silk (very widespread in Asia at the time), acetate (wood fiber) or rayon (known as viscose in Europe). "

-In the excellent book Ametora: How Japan Saved American Style by W. David Marx , illustrator Yasuhiko Kobayashi, a witness to this era, recalls “ Yokosuka was crowded with young marines - many Americans who spent their time wandering around.
-They wore thug clothes like jeans, and whistled and swore.
+In W. David Marx's excellent book Ametora: How Japan Saved American Style , illustrator Yasuhiko Kobayashi, a witness to this era, recalls, " Yokosuka was crowded with young marines—many Americans who spent their time wandering around.
+They wore thug clothes like jeans, and whistled and swore. "

 They also wear the famous souvenir jackets.

-These jackets intrigue young Japanese from the fashion movement called " sukaman" who already imitate the marines by wearing jeans, leather jackets and even their haircut (the James Dean pompadour).
-The souvenir jacket is no exception: the sukaman make it their own.
+These jackets intrigue young Japanese people in the fashion movement called " sukaman" who already imitate the marines by wearing jeans, leather jackets and even their haircut (the James Dean pompadour).
+The souvenir jacket is no exception: the sukaman appropriate it.

-This is how it goes from the status of a souvenir object to that of a symbol of rebellion against mainstream society and then acquires a new name: that of sukajan (or sukajyan).
+This is how it went from being a souvenir object to a symbol of rebellion against mainstream society and acquired a new name: sukajan (or sukajyan).

 And it doesn't stop there: with the film Buta to Gunkan (Pigs and Battleships - 1961) by Shohei Imamura, who dresses his main character in a sukajan, the souvenir jacket definitively enters Japanese culture and gains national notoriety.
-Soon it took on the same status as Marlon Brando's leather perfecto in The Wild Team (1953): it was the jacket of rebels and delinquents.
+Soon it takes on the same status as Marlon Brando's leather perfecto in The Wild One (1953): it is the jacket of rebels and delinquents.

 image film pigs and battleships group of laughing men

-In the center, the character of Kinta, member of the Hitori gang, in the film Pigs and Battleships.
-The plot takes place in Yokosuka and tells of the relations between American soldiers and the Japanese underworld.
+In the center is the character Kinta, a member of the Hitori gang, in the film Pigs and Battleships.
+The plot takes place in Yokosuka and tells the story of the relations between American soldiers and the Japanese underworld.

 And the story is still not over.

-The themes chosen leave less room for myth and symbols since they are mainly battle maps, menacing eagles, and cartoons.
-Or Marilyn Monroe riding an A-bomb.
+The chosen themes leave less room for myth and symbols since they are mainly battle maps, menacing eagles, cartoons.
+Or even Marilyn Monroe riding an A-bomb.

-And, more disastrously, we now also find inscriptions such as "When I die I'll go to heaven, because I've served my time in Hell" ("When I die, I'll go to heaven, because I've served my time in Hell") I did my time in Hell"), which reflect the stagnation of an interminable conflict and the cry of horror of young people confronted with the Vietnam War.
+And, more sinisterly, we now also find inscriptions such as "When I die I'll go to heaven, because I've served my time in Hell", which reflect the quagmire of an interminable conflict and the cry of horror of young people confronted with the Vietnam War.

 Why is the souvenir jacket fascinating?